keychain-io/solution-accelerator-chat/keychain-sample-chat-iphone/README.md

 Before using Keychain to encrypt/decrypt messages, Keychain's `Gateway` class must first be instantiated and initialized.
 This should only be performed once after starting the application and before using any Keychain functions.
 In this sample application we wrap the Keychain `Gateway` class in a service class called KeychainService.
 In turn KeychainService is contained in ChatViewModel, which is used by any views or higher level view models that need to communicate with Keychain.

-When ChatViewModel is instantiated, it gets an singleton instance of KeychainService:
+When ChatViewModel is instantiated, it gets a singleton instance of KeychainService:

 ```Swift
 class ChatViewModel: ObservableObject,